TaitoUnited/taito-cli/docs/plugins.md

 Plugins:

-* [kube-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/kube-secrets/README.md): Uses Kubernetes to store secrets.
 * [generate-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/generate-secrets/README.md): Generates secret values on demand either by generating random values or by querying secret details from user.
 * [gcloud-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/gcloud-secrets/README.md): Uses Google Cloud KMS and Google Cloud Storage to store secrets.
+* [kube-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/kube-secrets/README.md): Uses Kubernetes to store secrets.
+* [vault-secrets](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/vault-secrets/README.md): Uses [Vault](https://www.vaultproject.io/) to manage secrets.

 > TIP: You can enable multiple secret plugins at the same time.
 For example, enable the kube-secrets plugin so that secrets are available for Kubernetes deployments.
 Additionally, enable the gcloud-secrets plugin so that at least non-random secrets will be saved to a storage bucket just in case you accidentally delete secrets from Kubernetes.